2012 Range Rover TDV8 Westminster Edition

 For bright, fresh winter days or glorious sunny drives this car also benefits from an electric sunroof.

 Someone else has swallowed the depreciation pill, back in 2012 the list price was £69,995 making this look like a veritable bargain at the price shown.

-This Baltic Blue with Parchment Leather example was bought new by a company director, being first registered in the name of the business before it was then transferred into private ownership within the family.
+This Santorini Black with black Leather example was bought new by a private family and remained as one owner example.
 Condition-wise, both the interior and exterior are immaculate.

-Coming with all the original keys and leather document wallet containing all the owners information, documents and the original supplied stamped service book this cosseted Range Rover will delight enthusiasts and collectors alike.
+Coming with all the original keys and leather document wallet containing all documents and the original supplied stamped service book this cosseted Range Rover will delight enthusiasts and collectors alike.